borispov/formali/README.md

-# TODOS:
-- [x] Implement SelectInput as a list of cards-like items instead of <select>
-- [x] Implement a validation upon each ```nextStep``` function call, i.e, Landing Page:
-- [x] Write a compelling copy section for the landing page
-- [ ] Add More Images mimicking a form builder UI
-- [ ] Add those images to the landing page
-- [ ] Add SVGs and art to various sections to augment the experience.

-BUILDER:
-- [x] Add TextAreas with basic WYSIWYG elements (Bold, Italic, H2,H3,P for sizings) or maybe enable markdown? nah..
-- [x] Add YouTube Embeds As Fields or Descriptions // added Link
-- [x] DRAG & DROP functionality for side panel

-ADD BLOCKS:
-- [x] Create a block/form step creation modal - Settled on avoiding a modal.
-- [x] Add Phone field
-- [x] Added Next Button for Select and Text input fields
-- [x] Add Star Rating
-- [x] Add Opinion Scale
-- [ ] Add Multichoice

-SETTINGS:
-- [ ] Create a settings page
-- [ ] Create an integration page # or not
-- [ ] Create a hook to send form submissions to user's email.

-SUBMISSIONS:
-- [ ] Send Submissions To An Endpoint /
-- [ ] Configure Submissions in Pocketbaase
-- [ ] Display Submissions under Form's Settings

 # The Stack
 After long contemplation between Svlte, HTMX, Unpoly, AlpineJS, Astro, etc, I have decided to use, primarily, Svelte with Astro.
 However, there are